Myth: You can never have too much protein

 Now that brings me back to the fact I stated above.
 The excess protein comes out in your pee.
 Or more specifically the surplus of amino acids is excreted through your kidneys to make up urea – or urine!

-If excessive protein is consumed over a long period of time it can lead to a range of negative health effects, in particular kidney damage and dehydration as your kidney’s need to work harder and use more water to get rid of the excess nitrogen and other waste products of protein.
+If excessive is consumed over a long period of time it can lead to a range of negative health effects, in particular kidney damage and dehydration as your kidney’s need to work harder and use more water to get rid of the excess nitrogen and other waste products of protein.

 I do sometimes consume protein powder, but usually in a smaller dose that the packet recommends and only if I haven’t had protein in my last meal.

-So instead on making expensive urine, try and keep it simple and consume a small amount of protein a day.
+So instead on making expensive urine, try and keep it simple and consume a small amount of a day.
 Protein should only make up 10-30% of your diet.

 If you liked this #mythbustermonday post you may like these